 Send Message step allows you to create any sort of message you might want to send and add various blocks to it such as Text, Video or Gallery, for example.
 Check out our materials about Block Types and Quick Reply Buttons to learn more about the options of the Send Message block.

-Actions step includes any sort of action you might want the bot to perform such as tagging users, subscribing them to a Sequence, notifying an Admin, opening a conversation, and so on.
+Actions step includes any sort of action you might want the bot to perform such as tagging contacts, subscribing them to a Sequence, notifying an Admin, opening a conversation, and so on.
 Each Actions step can have multiple actions.
 You can find the article about all Button Types and Actions here.

 Smart Delay is a step that will help you to postpone the follow-up message or action.

-Randomizer allows you to randomly send the subscribers along different paths.
+Randomizer allows you to randomly send the subscribed contacts along different paths.
 For example, you can test your Welcome Message to find a new variation that increases conversions or test different call-to-actions inside a Growth Tool's Opt-In Message.
 By the way, you can create up to 6 variations and also control the split percentages.

 Email step allows to send emails via non-Messenger channels.
-A user would need to submit their email and confirm that they want to receive emails from you.
+A contact would need to submit their email and confirm that they want to receive emails from you.
 Then, they will be able to receive them.

 Now you know everything you need to know about different blocks - this will help you create beautiful Flows.
 But what about other features?
 Let's take a look.